Last updated SEPTEMBER 25, 2013 | Download

 - Enroll in a state’s high-risk insurance pool, referred to as the Pre-Existing Condition Insurance Plan (PCIP).
 This allows U.S. citizens and lawfully present immigrants who are currently uninsured and cannot get health insurance because they have a particular medical condition (such as cancer, high blood pressure, diabetes, depression) to buy more affordable health insurance.

-- Can apply for financial assistance to pay for the private health insurance purchased through the Exchange.
-The financial assistance will be provided in the form of federal tax credits, known as “premium tax credits” and “cost-sharing reductions.”
+- Can apply for financial assistance to pay for the private health insurance purchased through the marketplace.
+The financial assistance will be provided in the form of federal refundable tax credits, known as “premium tax credits” and “cost-sharing reductions.”
 The amount of the tax credit will be based on income.
 As a result, the price of health insurance will vary based on an individual’s or family’s income, so it will be more affordable.
 See below for more information.

 - Can get health insurance through their employer, if it is available.

 Do the DACA health care restrictions affect all individuals granted deferred action?

 No. The restrictions apply only to individuals granted deferred action under the DACA policy and process.
 Individuals granted deferred action through other avenues will have access to all of the options for affordable health insurance discussed above.

 What are the key policy concerns about the health care restrictions?